 There are 130 species that use the cave on a regular basis within the Mammoth Cave system.
-These species are divided almost equally among three classes of cave dwellers: troglobites, like cave crayfish, cannot complete their life cycle outside of caves; troglophiles, like cave crickets, use caves for refuge; troglo-xenes, such as phoebes like to live close by, but not in the caves.
+These species are divided almost equally among three classes of cave dwellers: troglobites, like cave delivering energy, in the form of droppings, eggs and carcasses, to other animals in the cave.